-How do I give famotidine tablets to my pet?
+How do I give pregabalin tablets or capsules to my pet?

 Try to disguise them in a small quantity of strongly flavoured food that your pet likes.
-Alternatively, the tablets can be placed carefully on the back of your pet's tongue and their mouth held closed until the entire dose has been swallowed.
+Alternatively, the tablets or capsules can be placed carefully on the back of your pet's tongue and their mouth held closed until the entire dose has been swallowed.

-How long will my pet need to take famotidine?
+How long will my pet need to take pregabalin?

 Your vet will advise you on the length of time for which you will need to give this medicine.
-This may vary between patients.
+This may vary between patients and could be for the rest of their life.

-What should I do if I run out of tablets?
+What should I do if I run out of pregabalin?

 Try not to run out.
-Make sure you order more tablets from your vet if your supply is getting low.
+Make sure you order more pregabalin from your vet if your supply is getting low.
 If you do run out, contact your own vet for further advice and restart the course as soon as possible.